deepak-9962/TVK-weburia/README.md

 3. Create storage buckets for file uploads

 ### 2. Local Development
+1. Copy `.env.example` to `.env` and fill in your Supabase URL and anon key
+2. Generate the runtime config with `npm run generate:env`
-1. Open `index.html` in a modern web browser
+3. Open `index.html` in a modern web browser
-2. No server setup required - runs locally
+4. No server setup required - runs locally
-3. Database will auto-connect on page load
+5. Database will auto-connect on page load

 ### 3. Testing
 - Click "Demo Data" button to load sample data